aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 So which features do you think account for the variance in the dataset?
 Or put in another way, which features do you think are relevant  to include in our model?
 Feature engineering is a difficult topic.
 It's very likely that additional features may be needed to achieve a better model, or derived features of the existing featureset may yield a better outcome.
 This is where it is very important to consult with a subject matter expert to understand the problem domain you're in, and what data may be relevant.
 For our purposes, we can start off by trying to include more or less all columns in our model, as we only have seven or so features (you may have thousands if not more in real-world example).

- To define which features to include during training, we will have to concatenate them in to a `Feature` vector This can be done by using the `Concatenate` method located in the `Transforms` catalog
+ To define which features to include during training, we will have to concatenate them into a `Feature` vector This can be done by using the `Concatenate` method located in the `Transforms` catalog

        mlContext.Transforms.Concatenate("Features", "type", "nameDest", "amount", "oldbalanceOrg", "oldbalanceDest", "newbalanceOrig", "newbalanceDest")